Close

 Additional Entry Notes

-Canadian citizens must pay an entry fee of 256,000 Colombian Pesos (equivalent to CAD 85) upon arrival.
+Canadian citizens must pay a reciprocal entry fee of 270,000 Colombian Pesos (approximately CAD 85) upon arrival, as updated by Colombian decree in May 2024.
+Payment is accepted by card or in Colombian pesos cash.
+Exemptions include children under 14, adults over 79, and visitors to the San Andrés, Providencia and Santa Catalina archipelago.
 Colombia may deny entry without a return ticket.
 Proof of onward or return travel is commonly requested at immigration.

 Verification